What Are the Components of an Appraisal?

-Purchasing a house is the biggest investment most people could ever encounter.
-It doesn't matter if a primary residence, a seasonal vacation home or one of many rentals, purchasing real property is a detailed transaction that requires multiple parties to see it through.
+Purchasing a home can be the most important investment some could ever make.
+Whether it's where you raise your family, an additional vacation home or a rental fixer upper, purchasing real property is a detailed financial transaction that requires multiple people working in concert to see it through.

 Most people are familiar with the parties taking part in the transaction.
-The real estate agent is the most recognizable entity in the transaction.
-Then, the lender provides the financial capital needed to bankroll the deal.
-And ensuring all requirements of the sale are completed and that the title is clear to pass to the buyer from the seller is the title company.
+The real estate agent is the most recognizable face in the exchange.
+Then, the mortgage company provides the financial capital necessary to bankroll the deal.
+And ensuring all areas of the exchange are completed and that a clear title transfers from the seller to the purchaser is the title company.

-So, what party is responsible for making sure the property is worth the purchase price?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who's responsible for making sure the real estate is worth the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from JMS Appraisal will ensure, you as an interested party, are informed.

-To ascertain an accurate status of the property, it's our responsibility to first perform a thorough inspection.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed exist and are in the condition a typical person would expect them to be.
-To make sure the stated square footage is accurate and illustrate the layout of the house, the inspection often entails creating a sketch of the floorplan.
-Most importantly, we look for any obvious features - or defects - that would affect the value of the property.
+To determine the true status of the property, it's our responsibility to first perform a thorough inspection.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are there and are in the shape a typical person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is accurate and illustrating the layout of the property.
+Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the property.

-This is where we pull information on local building costs, labor rates and other elements to calculate how much it would cost to replace the property being appraised.
-This figure usually sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+Here, the appraiser uses information on local building costs, labor rates and other elements to figure out how much it would cost to replace the property being appraised.
+This figure commonly sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

-Appraisers get to know the communities in which they appraise.
-They thoroughly understand the value of certain features to the people of that area.
-Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
-By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+Appraisers become very familiar with the neighborhoods in which they appraise.
+They thoroughly understand the value of certain features to the homeowners of that area.
+Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate in question.
+Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately match the features of subject.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use a third way of valuing real estate.
-In this scenario, the amount of income the real estate yields is taken into consideration along with income produced by comparable properties to give an indicator of the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use a third method of valuing real estate.
+In this scenario, the amount of income the real estate generates is factored in with other rents in the area for comparable properties to give an indicator of the current value.